jasongrimes/grimesit-mm/_pages/services.md

 and making it easy to revert if needed.

-With the legacy codebase documented and changeable, it becomes practical to decide what changes should be made to improve the legacy codebase, and its place in the overall architecture.
+With the legacy codebase documented and changeable, it becomes practical to decide what changes should be made to improve it, and where it should reside in the overall architecture.
-It the objective to keep the legacy application, but gradually improve it?streamline and simplify what is already there?
-Is the aim to create new features using a new technology or framework?

 To keep the legacy application intact while making improvements, it becomes necessary to split the architecture somehow, to allow simultaneous work on both the old and new.
 The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a common way to think about it.